Qiandao Lake: Submerged city of Shicheng

 Remains of the submerged city of Shicheng.

-Submerged in the lake, at the foot of Wushi Mountain (五狮山, "Five Lion Mountain"), lies an ancient city known as Shicheng (狮城, "Lion City"), and was the county seat of the defunct Sui'an County (遂安县), which was merged into Chun'an County due to the construction of Qiandao Lake.
-It was built during the Eastern Han Dynasty (AD 25–200) and was first set up as a county in AD 208.
-The city acquired its name from nearby Wushi (Five Lion) Mountain, which is now known as Wushi Island since it too became partially submerged by the reservoir.
-At present Shi Cheng remains well-preserved and undisturbed at a depth of 26–40 m.
+Submerged beneath the lake, at the foot of Wushi Mountain (五狮山, "Five Lion Mountain"), lies the ancient city known of Shicheng (狮城, "Lion City").
+Shicheng was the county seat of the defunct Sui'an County (遂安县), before it was merged into Chun'an County due to the reservoir's construction.
+The city was built during the Eastern Han Dynasty (AD 25–200) and was first set up as a county in AD 208.
+The city acquired its name from nearby Wushi Mountain (Five Lion), which is now known as Wushi Island since it also became partially submerged by the reservoir.
+At present, Shicheng and many other historic sites remain well-preserved and undisturbed at a depth of 26–40 m.

-Besides the city of Shi Cheng many other historic sites have been confirmed beneath the water.

 Qiandao Lake incident

-In 1994, in an event since named the Qiandao Lake Incident, three hijackers boarded a boat full of tourists and set it on fire, killing all 32 passengers on board.
-The passengers were mainly tourists from Taiwan.
+In 1994, an event known as the Qiandao Lake Incident occurred when three hijackers boarded a tourist boat and set it on fire, killing all 32 passengers on board.
+The victims were mainly tourists from Taiwan.

 Archimedes bridge

-In 1998, a Chinese-Italian consortium began planning the construction of a prototype of a submerged floating tunnel (also known as an Archimedes bridge), and decided in 2005 to build it across Qiandao Lake.
-The bridge, the first in the world of its kind, is expected to span 100 m, as a proof of concept for larger bridges.
+In 1998, a Chinese-Italian consortium began planning the construction of a prototype of a submerged floating tunnel (also known as an Archimedes bridge).
+In 2005, the decision was made to build ithe prototype across Qiandao Lake.
+The bridge, which will be the first of its kind in the world, is expected to span 100 m as a proof of concept for larger bridges.

 Economy

-Companies take advantage of the pristine quality of the water and environment for aquaculture and water branding.
-Qiandao Lake is used to produce the Nongfu Spring brand of mineral water.
-Kaluga Queen produces much of the world's caviar through raising sturgeon in pens at the lake.

-The lake has made Zhejiang a popular area for tourists.
-As a result, housing development has increased in the area since the late 1990s.
+The pristine water quality and environment are leveraged by several companies.
+Nongfu Spring uses the lake to produce its brand of mineral water, and Kaluga Queen raises sturgeon in pens at the lake, supplying a significant portion of the world's caviar.
+The lake's appeal has also driven an increase in tourism and housing development in the Zhejiang area since the late 1990s.